cverrier/cverrier/README.md

 ## Hi there 👋 I'm Clément

-Machine Learning Engineer with a passion for computer vision, robotics, and understanding how things work at a low level.
+Machine Learning Engineer with a passion computer systems, and understanding how things work at a low level.

 ---